rpat9/rudra-portfolio-on-azure-with-nodejs/README.md

 # Node.js and Express Hosted on Microsoft Azure Template

+Rudra Patel - Implementation of Web Resume using HTML and CSS - Email: rudrappatel@lewisu.edu.

-This repository is inspired by [Eric Pouge's Template](https://github.com/EricPogueExampleCode-Webnode-js-express-and-azure-plus-fetch-template) that can be used to create a Node.js and Express-based website that can easily be hosted on Microsoft Azure.
+This repository is inspired by [Eric Pouge's Template](https://github.com/EricPogueExampleCode-Web/node-js-express-and-azure-plus-fetch-template) that can be used to create a Node.js and Express-based website that can easily be hosted on Microsoft Azure.

 # Key Features: